-Subordinated Debt Rating: A3
+Subordinated indebtedness Rating: A3

-The A rating category is the third highest of nine categories on the long-term rating scale and includes obligations judged to be upper-medium grade with low credit risk.
+The A rating category is the third highest of nine categories on the long-term rating scale and includes obligations judged to be uppermedium grade with low credit risk.

+Rating: Baa1

-Subordinated Debt - NVCC Preferred Shares - NVCC Rating: Baa1 Rating: Baa2
+Preferred shares - NVCC

+Rating: Baa2

-A Baa rating is the fourth highest of nine categories used by Moody's.
+The Baa rating is the fourth highest of nine categories used by Moody's.
 Instruments carrying this rating are considered to be subject to moderate credit risk and to be medium grade obligations that may have certain speculative attributes.

-(The modifiers 1, 2 and 3 are used with certain long-term ratings categories to indicate that an obligation ranks in the higher, middle or lower range of the rating category respectively.)
+(The modifiers 1, 2 and 3 are used with certain long-term rating categories to indicate that an obligation ranks in the higher, middle or lower range of the rating category respectively.)